Chapter 7. Container Image Scanning

 Red Hat CloudForms manages vulnerability scanning of container images.
 When an OpenShift provider is added, OpenShift images from the internal registry are discovered.
 To enable image scanning, perform the following configuration steps:

 - Navigate to Compute → Containers → Providers.

 - Select the checkboxes of the OpenShift providers on which to enable scanning.

 - From the Policy pull-down menu, click Manage Policies.

 - Select the OpenSCAP profile checkbox.

 - Click Save.

 This action will trigger a SmartState analysis, or scan, of all images referenced by the OpenShift provider.
 The initial scan may take several hours to complete, depending on the number and size of images.
-OpenShift limits the number of scanning pods.
-Only three images can be scanned simultaneously.
+The scan occurs in the OpenShift provider, which CloudForms receives and records in the database.
+OpenShift limits the number of scanning pods; only three images can be scanned simultaneously.

 7.2.
 Scheduling A Recurring Scan